 Unfortunately this is only a “to do” if you happen to be in Hoi An on the 15th day of the 8th month of the Lunar calendar (so…September-ish but maybe google it for an exact date).
 The Mid Autumn Festival sees throngs of children and teens dressed as Chinese dragons performing Dragon dances for local businesses as a way to ward off evil spirits and bring good luck and prosperity.

 You will come across teams or crews of teens that will bump into each other and battle dance in the street.
 At 9 pm there is a Professional Dragon dance (with older teens) that draws a large local crowd on Phan Chau Trinh Street outside the “Hello Taco” restaurant.
 Get there early if you can and get high up.
 There will be a LOT of people when this thing kicks off.

 We were really lucky to be here for this, in fact, it was the highlight of Hoi An for us.

 Ba Dam Vegetarian:

-Close to the Japanese Bridge in old town.
-This buffet style veggie restaurant serves dishes starting at a wallet friendly 10,000 VND (€0.38).
-Its open until 8pm but at those prices it’s, not surprisingly, very popular so arrive early for the best selection.
+Close to the Japanese Bridge in the old town.
+This buffet-style veggie restaurant serves dishes starting at a wallet-friendly 10,000 VND (€0.38).
+It’s open until 8 pm but at those prices, it’s, not surprisingly, very popular so arrive early for the best selection.

-Quirky restauarant with book shop decor.
+Quirky restaurant with bookshop decor.
 They serve a veggie version of Hoi An’s famous Cao Lau dish.
-The cheapest dishes start around 29,000 VND (€1.10).
+The cheapest dishes start at around 29,000 VND (€1.10).